osawa-naotaka/unisearch/README.en.md

 unisearch.js does not depend on any other JavaScript libraries and can be easily embedded in your site.

-unisearch.js can be used in conjunction with SSG such as Next.js and Astro.js to create an index in advance and load the index at search start time.
+unisearch.js can be used in conjunction with SSG (Static Site Generator) such as Next.js and Astro.js to create an index in advance and load the index at search start time.
 These samples are also registered in the repository.
 Please feel free to use them.

 - [React and Next.js](https://github.com/osawa-naotaka/unisearch/tree/main/example/react-next)
 - [Astro.js](https://github.com/osawa-naotaka/unisearch/tree/main/example/astro)